-Apply Reduced Return for First \$10 Million of Phase 1 Cost Overages
+Apply The DDA Reduced Return Tool for Phase 1 Cost Overages

-The Financing Plan provides that if the parties are unable to identify measures to eliminate the Phase 1 costs that exceed the originally approved phase budget (including contingency), or unable to agree on measures that could be taken, the Port in its sole discretion may require the first \$10 million in Phase 1 cost overruns will be subject to a significantly lower return for the Developer (equal to LIBOR plus 400 basis points, which would equal 4.10% as of June 30) as compared to the approved 18% return.
-The first \$10 million in Phase 1 cost over rate of return.
+The DDA includes a section pertaining to the case at hand - where Phase 1 costs exceed the originally approved Phase 1 budget.
+Pursuant to the DDA, the first \$10 million in Phase 1 cost overruns will be subject to a significantly lower return for the Developer (equal to LIBOR plus 400 basis points, which would equal 4.10% as of June 30) as compared to the approved 18% return.

-Charges for Phase 2 Delay
+Penalties for Phase 2 Delay